FA-mods/SupremeScoreBoard/README.md

 # SupremeScoreBoard (UI) mod (v1.2)

 This repository contains implementation of a mod for Supreme Commander FA game.
-This mod changes only User Interface of the game and it be used in multiplier games withouth affecting other players.
+This mod changes only User Interface of the game and it can be used in multiplayer games withouth affecting other players.

 #Features
 http://forums.faforever.com/viewtopic.php?f=41&t=10887